Kishn0109/open-pixel-art/README.md

 This is an art project created with the intention to teach you how to create a pull request.

 Visit [open-pixel-art.com](https://open-pixel-art.com) to see the full artwork!
-I am adding my name so my name is kishan
 Anyone who wishes to learn how to create a pull request for a project on GitHub can use this project to contribute a pixel to the canvas.
 You will only be able to ever create one pixel but you can pick whatever color you prefer as long as it is a valid HEX code.
 For example: `#F22F46` the brand color of [Twilio](https://www.twilio.com)

 > ![decorative banner image for TwilioQuest mission](./docs/twilio-quest-oss-banner.png)